aeryaguzov/software/README.md

 # Software

+!IMPORTANT: this repository was used in 2015 and is no longer supported.

 Software stack represented as [ansible roles] (http://docs.ansible.com/ansible/playbooks_roles.html).

 The main idea of this repository is to have a **reusable base** for every project infrastructure.